mcdemarco/the-new-kitchen-cookbook/sweets/sufganiyot.md

-# Sufganiyot ("Jelly" Doughnuts)
+# Sufganiyot (Jelly Doughnuts)

 This recipe is adapted from various online recipes for yeast sufganiyot, such as [Bon Appetit's](http://www.bonappetit.com/recipe/strawberry-sufganiyot), [Epicurious's](http://www.epicurious.com/recipes/food/views/sufganiyot-40003), and [Leite's](http://leitesculinaria.com/60367/recipes-hanukkah-jelly-doughnuts-sufganiyot.html) (which needed halving).
-The jelly is in scare quotes because I left it out.
+The jelly is theoretical because I left it out at first.
 I also skipped any proofing steps that might have been mentioned in my sources.

 There are non-dairy ingredient options to make the doughnuts non-dairy, but my frying oil was already dairy from making sonhos, so I didn't try that.
 There is a break for (presumably overnight) refrigeration described at Leite's, if you need one.